-Improving access in LLMICs
+Improving access in lower income countries

-We are renewing our commitment to expand access to vaccines and medicines from our pipeline and portfolio that have the potential to change the trajectory of high-burden diseases in LLMICs.
-We are putting a process in place to systematically evaluate our pipeline and portfolio, in consultation with global health partners, to identify which products will benefit LLMICs (based on factors including a practical treatment pathway and regulatory requirements) and develop access plans to reach people that need them.
+We are renewing our commitment to expand access to vaccines and medicines from our pipeline and portfolio that have the potential to change the trajectory of high-burden diseases in lower income countries.
+We will systematically evaluate our pipeline and portfolio, in consultation with global health partners, to focus on opportunities for sustainable impact in lower income countries.

 More information on this commitment and how we will achieve it is available on the responsibility section of gsk.com.

-We work with partners to understand and address the complex and multi-faceted barriers that can exist to access to medicines and vaccines in LLMICs.
-These challenges include factors such as ability to pay; under-investment in healthcare infrastructure; taxes and tariffs; and cultural factors such as stigma and discrimination.
-We believe that these issues are best addressed through partnership between the industry, High Income Country (HIC) and LLMIC governments, international organisations, civil society and charitable organisations.
+We work with partners to understand and address the complex and multi-faceted barriers that can exist to access to medicines and vaccines in lower income countries.
+These challenges include factors such as ability to pay; under-investment in healthcare infrastructure; supply chain and procurement investments; taxes and tariffs; and cultural factors such as stigma and discrimination.
+We believe that these issues are best addressed through partnership between the industry, High Income Country (HIC) and lower income country governments, international organisations, civil society and charitable organisations.